 As I mentioned above, my husband and I parented our boys in a more traditional way, using time-outs, rewards, and punishments.
 But that didn’t work with our girls, who joined our family quite a bit later.

-Did I mention this five-day course is absolutely FREE?
-So if you’ve tried all the methods you can and you still struggle with your child’s behavior, check it out today!
+If you’ve tried all the methods you can and you still struggle with your child’s behavior, check it out today!